 “His Holiness Karma Kuchen Rinpoche and all Palyul tulkus, khenpos, lamas, nuns, and students offer their strong heart-felt prayers for the victims of the recent earthquake.

 This quake occurred in North Eastern Kham in an area historically called Gapa (once known as the Nangchen Kingdom).
 The Chinese name for the area […]

 Photo by Lee Pham

 His Holiness the Dalai Lama is coming to Washington, D.C.—our very own neighborhood!
 Of particular interest to Buddhists, whether aspiring or practicing, is the teaching he will give at American University on October 10, “The Heart of Change: Finding Wisdom in the Modern World.”
-His Holiness is renowned for his […]
+His Holiness is renowned […]